kamir/Hadoop.TS/README.md

 Hadoop.TS
 =========

-A collection of tools for time series processing in Hadoop.
+... is an open source platform for large-scale time-series processing on top of Apache Hadoop.

-Hadoop.TS is an open source platform for large-scale time-series processing on top of Apache Hadoop.
+---
 It consists of a set of simple generic classes to represent and transform complex data structures, stored in HDFS or HBase.